Design of the Weed Manager System

 (the ability to edit any record belonging to the organization).

-- when doing data entry, be able to choose between the organizations
+- when doing data entry, can choose between the organizations

-of which they are a member, and within each organization, be
+of which they are a member, and within each organization, can choose between projects;

-- be able to edit and maintain the records they contribute in
+- can edit and maintain the records they contribute in

 a way that is consistent with the policies of the